101 Things to do in Bournemouth – Christchurch Cheese & Chilli Festival

 Stalls & Traders

 Cheese lovers will be in their element, as the festival showcases an impressive array of local cheeses.
-From tangy cheddars to creamy blues (with all manner of added ingredients) there’s a cheese for every palate.
+From tangy Cheddars to creamy blues (with all manner of added ingredients) there’s a cheese for every palate.
 Cheese makers proudly display their offerings, allowing visitors to sample their wares to aid in that all important decision making process.
-My favourite was Drunken Monk; Cheddar with Caramelised Onion and Red Wine.
+Last year, my favourite was Drunken Monk – Cheddar with Caramelised Onion and Red Wine.
+While this year’s winner was Cheddar with ginger and figs.

 The Great British Cheese Company

 Chilli enthusiasts are in for a treat as well.
 The festival embraces the heat and intensity of chili peppers in all their forms.
-From mild jalapenos to scorching habaneros, there’s a huge range of chilli sauces, jams, dips, pickles, rubs, oils, plants etc. on offer.
+From mild jalapeños to scorching habaneros, there’s a huge range of chilli sauces, jams, dips, pickles, rubs, oils, biscuits, plants, even chocolate on offer.
+Pictured below: The Chilli Alchemist with this year’s festival favourite – Chilli Salted Caramel.
+It sounds wrong, but it works!

 We tackled the arena methodically, walking the length of the site along the right hand site, stopping for lunch and to watch some of the musical entertainment.
 Then back to the exit along the other side, which was also the right hand site, as we were facing the other direction.

-Pretty much all of them give you the opportunity to try samples before you make a purchase.
+Pretty much all of the stallholders give you the opportunity to try samples before you make a purchase.
 We ate a lot of cheese!
-And came away with a lot of cheese (surprise, surprise), chutneys, a chilli plant and some amazing passion fruit curd.
-Engaging with the passionate individuals behind the products adds an extra layer of appreciation..
+And came away with a lot of cheese (surprise, surprise), chutneys, a chilli plant as well as some gin and a jar of amazing Turkish Delight curd.
+Engaging with the passionate individuals behind the products adds an extra layer of appreciation.
 Recommendations, advice and recipes were all on offer.

 Food Village

-With such an array of choice (Mexican, Paella, burgers, seafood, Indian…) it took us ages to make up our mind up between all the mouth watering offerings encircling us.
-But in the end we went for more cheese!
-Crispy goats cheese & chips to be precise.
+With such an array of choice (Mexican, Paella, burgers, seafood, Indian…) it took us ages to make up our mind up between all the mouth watering offerings encircling us in the Food Village.
+But in the end we went for loaded fries, which were delicious.

-All washed down nicely with a pint of Badger Beer.
-This year, the festival has introduced refillable cups with a choice of logos (more decisions to make).
+All washed down nicely with a pint of Thatchers.
+To be more environmentally responsible, the festival has introduced refillable cups.

 Music Stage

 We ate lunch sitting in front of the Music Stage.
-There was a full programme of live music throughout the day.
+There is a full programme of live music throughout the day.

 Christchurch Cheese & Chilli Festival Music Stage